mozilla/persona/automation-tests/README.md

 * `wfind(selector, cb(err, el))`: wait until the specified element is displayed, then pass it to cb.
 Alias for custom extension `waitForDisplayed`.
 * `wclick(selector, cb(err))`: wait until the specified element is displayed, then click it
 * `wwin(windowName, cb(err))`: wait until the specified window is displayed, then switch to it.
 Aslias for custom extension `waitForWindow`.
+* `wclickIfExists(selector, cb(err))`: wait for a maximum of one second to see if the specified element is displayed, then click it.
+If element does not exist, continue without an error.
   * calling `wwin()` with no arguments will switch to the main window--not true of `waitForWindow`.
 * `wtype(selector, text, cb(err))`: wait until the specified element is displayed, then type into it
   * warning: wd.type() takes an element, not a selector!
 * `wtext(selector, cb(err, text))`: wait until the specified element is displayed, then pass its text content to cb
+* `wgetAttribute(selector, attrName, cb(err, value))`: wait until the specified element is displayed, then get an attribute value
+* `wclear(selector, cb(err))`: wait until the specified element is displayed, then clear it

 ### other extensions